 For example, John and Jane Smith own a rental property in California that is of interest to your business, but they live full-time in Connecticut.
 To reach out and connect with them, your direct mail piece with messaging pertaining to their property in California will be sent to them in Connecticut.

 There are 3,669 zip codes in the U.S. that begin with a zero, most of which are located on the east coast.

 When a list is exported as a .csv file and contains a zip code beginning with a zero, it is recorded within the .csv as “01234” because zip codes are five digits.
 Zip+4 is a more common way to record zip codes, “12345-1234.”
 The first five digits indicate the destination post office or delivery area and the Zip+4 code represents a specific delivery route.

-Some programs, Microsoft Excel most notably, treats the “01234” as an integer, not a string, and it drops the zero leaving you with a 4-digit zip code “1234”.
-Not good!
+Importing .csv files that contain zip codes leading with zeroes can lead to the dreaded dropped-zero problem.
+Some programs, most notably Microsoft Excel, treats the “01234” as an integer, not a string, so it drops the zero and leaves you with a four-digit zip code, which is not good.

-If you happen to find 3 or 4 digit zip codes, you will need to change the column format to a “00000 zip code” and add back the leading zeros before printing your labels or uploading that to a direct mail service.
+When sending a direct mail campaign, it’s always best to inspect your list, sort by zip code – smallest to largest – and validate that all zip codes have five digits.
+If you happen to find three or four-digit zip codes, you will need to change the column format to a “00000 zip code” and add back the leading zeros before printing your labels or uploading codes to a direct mail service.